Jan 12, 2026 Chinenye Ozowara

 By following the guidance outlined here, including using consultation management software, organisations can mitigate the risk of data breaches, uphold public trust, and, crucially, prevent significant fines imposed by the data protection regulator.

-How to prevent UK GDPR fines during public consultation
+Steps to prevent UK GDPR fines during a public consultation

-Effective data protection compliance begins long before it goes live.
-The planning phase is critical for establishing a solid, accountable foundation that minimizes the risk of GDPR non-compliance and fines.
+Effective data protection compliance begins when planning a public consultation.
+The planning phase is critical for establishing a solid, accountable foundation that minimizes the risk of UK GDPR non-compliance and fines.

 The first step in planning is understanding precisely what data you're dealing with.
 A data mapping exercise involves identifying: